pyconau/2019.pycon-au.org/_pages/cfp-guidelines.md

 ### Phase Two: identity-aware ranking and curation
 Once reviewing is finished, all proposals will be de-anonymised.

 PyCon AU proposal reviewers are then joined by the remaining members of the PyCon AU core organising team in order to curate the program.
-This group will use the reviewed proposals, in conjunction with speaker biographies, to rank and organise a program that meets our goals for diversity of speakers and topics.
+This group will use the reviewed proposals, in conjunction with speaker profiles, to rank and organise a program that meets our goals for diversity of speakers and topics.

 #  <a name="anonymity-guidelines"></a> Anonymity Guidelines